 Which Cannabis Strains Contain Limonene?

-The majority of cultivars containing limonene are hybrid or indica-leaning.
+The majority of cultivars containing limonene are hybrid or sativa-leaning but the terp can also be found in indica-dominant strains.
 Prior to a dispensary purchase, ask your budtender about terpene content to make sure you’re buying products rich in limonene.

 Limonene is a highly sought-after yet volatile terp.
 Since terpenes play such a crucial role in how cannabis affects you, protecting it from evaporation is a must.
 In fact, did you know 40% of cannabis terpenes are lost within one week of storage?